viklund/courses/annotation/2016/practical_session/ExerciseFuncAnnotInterp.md

 - The option '-pa' provides mappings from matches to pathway information (MetaCyc,UniPathway,KEGG,Reactome).

 *module load InterProScan/5.10-50.0*
-*interproscan.sh --input annotations/annotations.proteins.fa --seqtype p -dp -pa -appl PfamA-27.0,ProDom-2006.1,SuperFamily-1.75,PIRSF-3.01 -goterms -iprlookup*
+*interproscan.sh -i maker\_with\_abinitio/annotations.proteins.fa -t p -dp -pa -appl PfamA-27.0,ProDom-2006.1,SuperFamily-1.75,PIRSF-3.01 --goterms --iprlookup*

-The analysis shoud take 2-3 secs per protein request - depending on how many sequences you have submitted, you can make a fairly educted guess regarding the running time.
+The analysis shoud take 2-3 secs per protein request - depending on how many sequences you have submitted, you can make a fairly deducted guess regarding the running time.
 You will obtain 3 result files with the following extension '.gff3', '.tsv' and '.xml'.
-Explanation of these output are availabke [>>here<<](https://code.google.com/p/interproscan/wiki/OutputFormats).
+Explanation of these output are availabke [>>here<<](https://github.com/ebi-pf-team/interproscan/wiki/OutputFormats).

 ### load the retrieved functional information in your annotation file:
 Next, you could write scripts of your own to merge interproscan output into your annotation.
-Incidentially, Maker comes with utility scripts that can take InterProscan output and add it to a Maker annotation file.
+Incidentially, Maker comes with utility scripts that can take InterProscan output and add it to a Maker annotation file (you need to load maker).

 - ipr\_update\_gff: adds searchable tags to the gene and mRNA features in the GFF3 files.
-- iprscan2gff3: adds physical viewable features for daomains that can be displayed in JBrowse, Gbrowse, and Web Apollo.
+- iprscan2gff3: adds physical viewable features for domains that can be displayed in JBrowse, Gbrowse, and Web Apollo.

-If you now copy the .tsv file into the same folder where the corresponding Maker gene annotation lives:
+now create a link with the maker.gff

+*ln -s ln -s maker\_with\_abinitio/annotationByType/maker.gff*

 *$SCRIPT\_PATH/ipr\_update\_gff maker.gff interproscan.tsv &gt; maker.with\_interpro.gff*